Saturday, Feb. 15, 2020

 It’s also the easiest and most straightforward, consultant and library attorney Kim Seter said Tuesday night.
 Of Colorado’s 57 existing library districts, only seven have been formed by election since 1988.

-That could easily happen here: All that is needed is a petition with 100 signatures, which the Champions have proved they already can do.
+That could easily happen here: All that is needed is a petition with 100 signatures, which the Champions have already proven they can gather.
 After a petition is received, Boulder County commissioners can either decide the form the district via an ordinance or resolution (in which Boulder can participate or not) or refer the measure to the ballot and let the will of the people decide.

 “I’m a little uncomfortable going to our voters and not being able to inform them about everything we’re asking them to approve,” said councilman Mark Wallach.